-This Sunday, people across the United States can luxuriate in an extra hour of sleep as daylight saving time comes to an end.
+This Sunday, people across the United States can rest easy, literally, as they'll get an extra hour of sleep because daylight saving time comes to an end.

 This means that as soon as the clock ticks to 2 a.m. on Sunday, it can be turned back to 1 a.m.

 Daylight saving (not savings, as it's sometimes called) time won't start again until March 8, 2020, when the United States will, once again, "spring forward" an hour.
 [Daylight Saving Time 2018: A Guide to the When, Why, What and How]